ChamodKalupahana/CS2881-Introspection/README.md

 # Emergent Introspection in LLMs

 This repository implements experiments on emergent introspection in large language models, following the methodology from Anthropic's [Emergent Introspection paper](https://transformer-circuits.pub/2025/introspection/index.html).
 The core idea is to test whether models can detect and report on "injected thoughts" - concept vectors that we add to their hidden states during inference.
+Read the full paper here: https://arxiv.org/abs/2512.12411.

 ## Overview